laurorual/Chat-with-AI-Discord-bot/README.md

 -  You can chat with it by @ them or by replying to it's message!
 -  It can randomly reply to someone's message from time to time!
 -  It can decide by itself if it will reply with a text or with a reaction, if it will reply with short or long text and even decide the tone for its text!
--  You can customize its personality by edditing the chat.py file!
+-  You can customize its personality by editing the chat.py file!
 -  It can send a message automatically if the server has no new messages that day!
 -  And probably other features i just can't remember right now.